ingcloud-fr/cks-labs/cks/ADV-Hacking_the_secrets/README.txt

 📌 Your mission:

 - Switch to the provided restricted user context with `kubectl config use-context restricted@infra-prod`
-- Investigate the workloads running in the team-red namespace.
+- Investigate the workloads running in the `team-red` namespace.
-- Extract the values of the three secrets: secret1, secret2, and secret3 using only what is available to the restricted user.
+- Extract the values of the three secrets: `secret1`, `secret2`, and `secret3` using only what is available to the restricted user.
 - Switch back to the kubernetes-admin context when finished with `kubectl config use-context kubernetes-admin@kubernetes`

 🧰 Context:

-- Namespace team-red contains 3 pods: pod1, pod2, and pod3.
+- Namespace `team-red` contains 3 pods: `pod1`, `pod2`, and `pod3`.
-- The user restricted has no permission to list, get, or describe Secrets or RBAC objects.
+- The user restricted has no permission to `list`, `get`, or describe Secrets or RBAC objects.
 - Secrets are used by the Pods in creative ways: via mounted volumes, environment variables, or API calls via their service account tokens.

 ✅ Expected result: